Toyota C-HR running costs

-Toyota’s five-year/100,000-mile warranty is one of the longest available and, as mentioned above, you can also extend the battery warranty.
+Toyota’s five-year, 100,000-mile warranty is one of the longest available and you can extend the battery portion of the warranty.
 Make sure you pay the circa £50 a year to have the specialist Toyota Hybrid Electric Service for your car and the battery will be covered up to 10 years, and for unlimited mileage.

 Toyota’s servicing plans start from around £15 a month, and even if you don’t take out one of these policies, official dealers charge fixed prices for specific jobs, so budgeting for maintenance will be simple.